NateKomodo/WeNeedToModDeeper-Engine/README.md

 Example 3: ModEngineComponents.GetObject("Player"); returns a game object of the player Example 4: ModEngineComponents.GetAllGameObjects(); returns all the game objects Example 5: ModEngineComponents.AddComponent("Player", <MyLogicClass>); Adds a class to the player object

+## Using and testing plugins
+Simply build the plugin if its yours, or get the dll if its not, and put it in the Plugins folder in your we need to go deeper install folder